Maik13579/SimpleGraspingPipeline/README.md

 - `float32 height_above_plane`
   The maximum height above a plane at which objects are detected (default ~0.3 m if not provided).
 - `float32 width_adjustment`
-  A parameter to expand the region of interest for object detection.
+  A parameter to expand/shrink the region of interest for object detection.

 **Response:**
 - `bool success` – True if perception succeeded.